AnsgarKlein/diskstats/README.md

 Script is available in two variants, one in pure Bash and one in pure Python 3.

-The Python version has no external dependencies and should work with every version of Python 3.
+The Python version has no external dependencies and should work with (almost) every version of Python 3.

 For legacy or embedded systems that don't have a Python interpreter there is an alternative, 100% compatible version in pure Bash.
 Make sure the system's